Herbs & AdaptogensModerate

 The safe upper limit (UL) for Curcumin is 8000mg per day according to EFSA.
 Exceeding this amount regularly may increase the risk of adverse effects.

-What is the recommended daily dose of Curcumin?
+What is a typical dose of Curcumin?

 Does Curcumin interact with other supplements?